• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the recipe at the bottom for quantities.

 1. Lard: If you can find it, cook your onions in lard.
 If not, you can also use vegetable shortening, vegetable oil, or butter.
+Lard adds a unique and delicious flavor to this dish.
+If possible, don’t use a substitute.

 2. Paprika: Use sweet paprika (as opposed to spicy paprika).
 I imported mine from Hungary to make sure it had the best flavor.
 This isn’t necessary but I would certainly recommend it!
 It makes a huge difference.
-Using a high quality paprika is important because it is the only seasoning in the dish.
+Using a high-quality paprika is important because it is the only seasoning in the dish.

-3. Chicken: Use bone in, skin on chicken pieces.
+3. Chicken: Use bone-in, skin on chicken pieces.
 I used legs and thighs.

 4. All Purpose Flour: Optional, for thickening the sauce if desired.